shrutipatil99/irctc-booking-service-/README.md

 If IRCTC were ever turned into a real client-server application supporting simultaneous bookings, this multithreaded pattern is the foundation that would be needed.

+## Frontend / Web Pages

+As part of practicing frontend development, two standalone HTML/CSS pages were built inside the `web/` folder, styled to resemble the IRCTC UI.
+Built with Bootstrap 5.3.0 and Google Fonts (Poppins).

+### `irctc-login-signup.html`
+A login/signup card with Bootstrap tabs, set against a full-page train background image.

+- Login form: username + password
+- Signup form: full name, password, confirm password
+- JS-side validation only — checks required fields and password match, shows inline success/error messages
+- Field names mirror the backend's `User` entity (`name`, `hashedPassword`) and `UserBookingService.loginUser(username, password)` method, but the form does **not** actually call the backend

+### `irctc-train-search.html`
+A train search page with a source/destination form and a results table.

+- Search form filters a **hardcoded JS array** of 4 demo trains by source and destination station (case-insensitive)
+- Each demo train object mirrors the shape of the backend's `Train` entity:
+  `trainId`, `trainNo`, `stations` (route order), `stationTimes`
+- Search logic mimics `TrainService.searchTrains(source, destination)`,
+  but runs entirely client-side on static demo data

+**Note:** Both pages are static, standalone UI built purely for frontend practice — they are **not connected** to the Java backend or its JSON data files.
+Backend integration was outside the scope of this exercise; the goal was to practice HTML/CSS layout, Bootstrap components, and JavaScript form handling/DOM manipulation independently.

+### View the pages
+- Clone/download the repo and open the HTML files in `web/` directly in a browser, or
+- Enable GitHub Pages (Settings → Pages) to view them via a live link

 ## Author

 **Shruti Patil**